-For reference, in the Lake Travis Independent School District, where Hank Carter makes more money coaching football than Texas governor Gregg Abbott, the average high school teacher’s salary for the 2016-17 school year was $51,212.
+For reference, in the Lake Travis Independent School District, where Hank Carter makes more money to win football games than Texas Governor Gregg Abbott does, the average high school teacher’s salary for the 2016-17 school year was $51,212.

-Of the 32 head coaches left at the Class 6A and 5A levels, the average salary among them is $112,375.
+Of the final 32 head coaches in the Class 6A and 5A playoffs last season, the average salary among them was $112,375.

 Class 6A Division I

 Hank Carter, Austin Lake Travis: $158,512

 Jonathan Kay, Galena North Shore: $120,133

 Edward Pustejovsky, Cy-Fair: $119,036